 All members of the University community are responsible for being familiar and complying with the requirements of federal and Illinois statutes and Chicago ordinances regarding the consumption, possession, and sale of alcohol and other drugs.
 The University expects each member of the community to be responsible for their own conduct and the consequences of that conduct.

 Various federal and state laws prohibit the possession, distribution, and use of controlled substances, unless in compliance with licensing requirements or a doctor's prescription.
-Moreover, Illinois law prohibits the consumption and possession of alcohol by persons under the age of twenty-one and the supplying of alcohol to any person under the age of twenty-one.
+Although recreational marijuana use for adults ages 21 and over is legal in Illinois, federal law prohibits its possession, distribution and use in any form on the University’s campus.
+Moreover, Illinois law prohibits the consumption and possession of alcohol by persons under the age of twenty-one and the supplying of alcohol to any person under the age of twenty-one with only few very narrow exceptions.
 Additionally, Illinois law prohibits the sale of alcoholic beverages except by those licensed to sell such beverages.
 Illinois law and city ordinances also prohibit public intoxication, operation of a vehicle or bicycle under the influence of alcohol or other intoxicants, and consumption of alcohol in a public place.
 Violation of these or other laws relating to drugs and alcohol may result in probation, fines, imprisonment, and a permanent criminal record.
 Violation of drug laws may also result in civil seizure or forfeiture of property used in connection with the offense.
 Additionally, a violation may result in University disciplinary action.
-For more detailed information about the University’s drug and alcohol policies, federal and state statutes with respect to illicit drug trafficking and possession, and state statutes regarding alcohol use by minors, please consult the University’s Annual Security and Fire Safety Report: http://safety-security.uchicago.edu/clery_act_reporting/annual_security_report/.
+For more detailed information about the University’s drug and alcohol policies, federal and state statutes with respect to illicit drug trafficking and possession, and state statutes regarding marijuana use and alcohol use by minors, please consult the University’s Annual Security and Fire Safety Report.

 The University recognizes both alcohol and drug abuse as potential health, safety, and security problems.
 The University expects faculty, students and staff to assist in maintaining a University environment free from the harmful effects of alcohol and other drugs.

 The University prohibits all students and employees from the unlawful manufacture, possession, use, distribution, sale, or purchase of alcohol and other drugs on University premises or as part of any University activity, and from working under the influence of alcohol or illicit drugs.
-The only exception to this provision applies to moderate consumption and/or possession of alcohol on University premises at approved functions (e.g., receptions) by those legally permitted to consume or distribute alcohol.
+The only exception to this provision applies to moderate consumption and/or possession of alcohol on University premises at approved functions (e.g., receptions and religious services and ceremonies) by those legally permitted to consume or distribute alcohol.
 Such functions must comply with all applicable University guidelines.

 In addition, all student employees are required to be able to perform their jobs.
 If an employee may be impaired by medication taken according to a doctor's prescription or the medication's directions, the employee is expected to discuss it with their supervisor.